appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 Imagine this:

 You work for a big company.
-Your job is pretty boring, and frankly your talents are wasted writing boilerplate Java code for an application who's only users are 3 people in accounting who can't stand the sight of you.
+Your job is pretty boring, and frankly your talents are wasted writing boilerplate code for an application who's only users are 3 people in accounting who can't stand the sight of you.

 Your real passion is security.
 You read [r/netsec](www.reddit.com/r/netsec) every day and participate in bug bounties after work.
 For the past 3 months, you've been playing a baroque stock trading game that you're winning because you found a heap-based buffer overflow and wrote some AVR shellcode to help you pick stocks.